 The way a screen reader works is the user tabs from element to element on a website.
 The title of each element is read to the user.
 Each link in the navigation is an element.
 When the user gets to a link they want to visit, they hit the enter key and are taken to that link.

-A skip navigation link is a link that is inserted at the very top left of the page, and when clicked, takes the user past the navigation and directly to the content.
-It is not seen visually on the website, but screen readers “see” it and it makes for a much better experience when using a screen reader.
+A skip navigation link is a link inserted at the top left of the page, and when clicked, takes the user past the navigation and directly to the content.
+It is not seen visually on the website, but screen readers “see” it, and it makes for a much better experience when using a screen reader.

-We already talked about image alternative text in the SEO section when talking about optimizing images, but here’s a quick recap.
+We already talked about image alternative text in the SEO section when discussing optimizing images, but here’s a quick recap.

 Here is an example image with descriptive alt-text.

 Notice that the alt-text gives a good description of the image.
-When writing your image alt-text, imagine you are describing the image to a person who cannot see it, because that’s exactly what you are doing.
+When writing your image alt-text, imagine describing the image to a person who cannot see it because that’s exactly what you are doing.

 HTML headings are there to make it easier to read a website with a screen reader.
 A visually impaired person cannot “scan” the page to find the content they want to read.
 HTML headings allow the visitor to skip from heading to heading to find the content they are looking for.
 A heading should be representative of the content that falls under it.
 When the visitor finds the heading for the section of content they want to read, they can have the screen reader read it to them.

 Your headings set the hierarchy of content within a page, so make sure to use your headings properly.